open-neuromorphic/snn-book/topics/1_2_1_point-neurons.md

 previous time-step $t-1$ i.e., $I[t-1]$ (decayed by the factor $(1 -
 i_\text{cur})$) and the $w$ weighted spike input $S_\text{inp}[t]$.
-Note that the $S_\text{inp}[t]$ can be from a pre-synaptic neuron too (instead of just being from a simple spike generator).
+Note that the $S_\text{inp}[t]$ can be from a pre-synaptic neuron too (instead of just being a part of the above randomly generated spike train).

 In Eq {eq}`eq:discrete-if`$\textsf{b}$, $V[t]$ and $V[t−1]$ are the
 $\texttt{IF}$ neuron’s *voltage* at the time-steps $t$ and $t-1$.
 Note that